Future of Bed Bug Control: Emerging Technologies

 When it comes to bed bug control, sometimes the oldest methods are still the most effective.
 Integrated Pest Management, or IPM, is a strategy that combines careful inspection, mechanical removal, heat treatments, and targeted chemical use to completely eliminate infestations.
 It’s called “integrated” because it uses multiple approaches together, rather than relying on a single spray or DIY method.

 At Pest Solution Services, we’ve been using IPM for over 15 years in homes, condos, and apartments across Toronto.
-It’s the reason why our treatments are more reliable and long-lasting than anything you can buy off the shelf.
+It’s the reason why our treatments are more reliable and long lasting than anything you can buy off the shelf.

 An IPM approach typically includes: